-I personally have had a love-hate relationship with bobs over the years, and have also had tons of “should I cut my long hair or not, no but really?” fits that seems to come on season after season (Which are then invariably followed by “but how short should I cut my hair, though?”
-There’s really no winning this.).
-In addition, depending on which hairstyles look great on my current #WCW, the answers to these questions change mercurially as well.
-To quote Alyssa, our Beauty Editor, “If hair grew overnight, I would try out all these looks.”
-Truer words have never been spoken.
-And the fact that we’re inundated with all trends, all the time is never good for my hair ADHD.
+However, many of us have had a love-hate relationship with short cuts, and have also had tons of “should I cut my long hair or not, no but really?” fits that seem to come on season after season.
+In addition, depending on which hairstyles look great on our current #WCW, the answers to these questions change mercurially as well.

-Alas, hair doesn’t grow overnight (I’ve tried, sorry folks), or even sprout as eagerly as the tulips on a New York City sidewalk in the summer.
-So to help any and all of you who might be going through a similar crisis, and perhaps to better talk myself through this decision, I put together a quick checklist to make the process a bit less frustrating.
+Alas, hair doesn’t grow overnight or even sprout as eagerly as the tulips on a New York City sidewalk in the summer.
+So to help any and all of you who might be going through this crisis, we’ve put together a quick checklist to make the process a bit less frustrating.
 Hey, we’re all in this together, right?

-Next thing I considered: Should I cut my long hair into a shorter look if most of my clothes are more on the romantic, feminine, traditionally girly-girl side?
-A lot of people don’t consider their clothes and manner of dressing when it comes to picking a hairstyle, which I personally feel is a misstep.
-Your hair is an extension of your personality, just as your fashion taste is—which means, it only makes sense they coexist in peace and elevate the other, like marshmallows in hot chocolate (Ed’s note: If you disagree with marshmallows, we can’t be friends).
+Next thing to consider: Should I cut my long hair into a shorter look if most of my clothes are more on the romantic, feminine, traditionally girly-girl side?
+A lot of people don’t consider their clothes and manner of dressing when it comes to picking a hairstyle.
+Your hair is an extension of your personality, just as your fashion taste is.
+It only makes sense they coexist in peace and elevate the other.

-Not to say that one should dictate the other, but if a pixie or a bob looks completely jarring to you when paired with your frilly outfits, or if you can’t imagine how to even begin to style your hair during formal events/for your evening outfits, then maybe reconsider (Also, we might not be doing our jobs well, because that shouldn’t be an issue).
-Understand: You wear your hair every day, so choose a look that’s forgiving on both your features and your fashion choices.
+Not to say that one should dictate the other, but if a pixie or a bob looks completely jarring to you when paired with your outfits, or if you can’t imagine how to even begin to style your hair during formal events/for your evening looks, then maybe reconsider.
+Understand: You wear your hair every day, so choose a look that complements both your features and your fashion choices.